 Most data is (hopefully!) transmitted and stored in an encrypted format.
 This is an essential level of protection for all data (like emails and even WhatsApp messages), but it is especially critical for our most sensitive and personal data like health, financial, and banking records.

 However, data isn’t only just stored and transmitted.
 It is also used to perform transactions, analyze trends, or even create tailored advertisements.
-Homomorphic encryption makes it possible to perform computations and analysis on and even make changes to encrypted data without first having to decrypt it.
+Homomorphic encryption makes it possible to perform computations and analyses and even make changes to encrypted data without first having to decrypt it.
 This ensures the utmost utility for valuable data while simultaneously maintaining the utmost privacy.

 There are three types of homomorphic encryption